AlexandreDecan/sismic/docs/format.rst

         action: print('Hello World!')

 One type of transition, called an *internal transition*, does not require to declare a ``target``.
-Instead, it **must** either define an event or define a guard to determine when it should become active.
-(Otherwise, infinite loops would occur during simulation or execution.)
+Instead, it **must** either define an event or define a guard to determine when it should become active (Otherwise, infinite loops would occur during simulation or execution).

 .. _yaml_example: